uoftweb/constitution/README.md

 ## Name

-The official name of this recognized student group is `UofT Web Development Club`.
+The official name of this recognized student group is `Uniersity of Toronto Web Development Club`.

 The acronym(s) or abbreviation(s) of this group are:

+- `UofT Web`
 - `Web Dev Club`
 - `UofT WDC`
 - `WDC`